bjlli/LinuxDeviceDrivers/README.md

 # LinuxDeviceDrivers

-Driver for a seven-segments display.
+Driver for a common cathode seven-segments display.